 Market with heterogeneous drivers and traffic congestion

-Figure 2 depicts the changes of monopoly optimum solution and social welfare optimum solution with respect to different levels of normal vehicle demand (levels of congestion) respectively, in terms of profit of the platform, social welfare, passenger demand, vehicle fleet size, trip fare, driver’s wage, driver’s income, utilization rate and passenger’s travel cost.
+One of our central concerns in the numerical example is the impact of traffic congestion on the ride-sourcing market equilibrium.
+Figure 2a depicts how the profit of the platform and social welfare respond to the level of normal vehicle demand (level of congestion).
+Figure 2b-2i plot the changes of monopoly optimum solution and social welfare optimum solution with respect to different levels of normal vehicle demand, respectively, in terms of passenger demand, vehicle fleet size, trip fare, driver’s wage, driver’s income, utilization rate and passenger’s travel cost.